Phishing-Database/.github/profile/README.md

 ## Questions

-If you have a question or need help, please ask in our [Discussions](https://github.com/Phishing-Database/dev-center/discussions) section.
+If you have a question or need help, please ask in our [Discussions](https://github.com/Phishing-Database/Phishing.Database/discussions) section.

 ## Reporting

-To report a false positive, or phishing attempt, please use select the appropriate template through [this link](https://github.com/Phishing-Database/phishing/issues/new/choose).
+To report a false positive, or phishing attempt, please use select the appropriate template through [this link](https://github.com/Phishing-Database/Phishing.Database/issues/new/choose).

-> [!tip]
-> We encourage you to also submit the domains or IP addresses to the [My Privacy DNS](https://github.com/mypdns/matrix) project as they try to keep track of why and when a domain was added to any blacklist.